 We celebrate tradition and form.
-At Paideia, we honor this reality by choosing to align ourselves with forms that have stood the test of time and honor the dignity of every student, teacher, and subject/content area we teach.
+At Paideia Academics, we honor this reality by aligning ourselves with forms that have stood the test of time and honor the dignity of every student, teacher, and subject/content area we teach.
 We acknowledge that we are all communal beings that find joy in coming together around the ceremony, the table, and cultural traditions.

 We deeply value an inclusive atmosphere.
 Rather than a specific nation, culture, political agenda, or religious tradition, we embrace and learn from the literature, art, and customs across the Globe and among many nations, groups, and people.

-We believe the classical liberating arts are a space of common ground and dignity for every human soul and no one group or culture owns it.
-Our community is made up of people from many nations, cultures, religious traditions, backgrounds, and lifestyles.
+We believe the classical liberating arts are a space of common ground and dignity for every human soul, and no one group or culture owns it.
+Our community comprises people from many nations, cultures, religious traditions, backgrounds, and lifestyles.

 “The person who loves their dream of community will destroy community, but the person who loves those around them will create community.” ― Dietrich Bonhoeffer